 As we wound our way around the tiny lake, every vantage point offered another beautiful vista to photograph.
 If only there weren’t people lined up around the path, the pictures alone would be pieces of art worthy of museum display.
 No wonder Monet was inspired to paint such masterpieces!

 After leaving the pond, we wandered through his gardens that fronted his house.
 Monet apparently planted long rows of flowers based on color combinations, and let them grow fairly naturally, with little regulation other than containment.
 Every few steps is an assault of vibrant color and textures.
-I’m not a flower person, but I couldn’t help myself from taking photo after photo of these amazing plants.
+I’m not a flower person, but I couldn’t help myself from taking photo after p

 Finally, we were able to tour his house.
 It is a typical large country townhouse, reminding me a lot of the houses in the Italian village I lived in when my dad was stationed in Aviano, Italy, back in the ‘70s.
 Most of the rooms were fairly small and confined, but the kitchen and dining rooms, where people tend to spend their time, where huge!
 The kitchen was a brilliant blue with half-tile walls, and a huge stove and fireplace.
 The dining room was a bright yellow, with matching yellow cabinets, table and chairs.
 The yellow china cupboards were filled with blue dishes, which would surely provide a wonderful dining presentation.
 Definitely my favorite room of the house!